Mosel River Valley Winery Walk

 Moselsteig

 I’ve always wanted to do one of Germany’s famous “wine hikes” but the timing or knowledge of when they are has kept me from finding one.
 But like most things hiking and outdoors in Europe, a big plan isn’t needed for a delicious culinary outdoor experience.
-The “Moselsteig” hiking trail winds 250 miles through some of the steepest vineyards in the world (and the almost Alpine like craggy cliffs next to them).

-A steep and incredible views-packed Section 7 of the 24 section “Moselsteig”, the long distance hiking trail from the French-German border through the horseshoe-bending Mosel River Valley to the Roman city of Koblenz.
+tl;dr: This is a hiking guide to the steep and incredible views-packed Section 7 of the 24 section “Moselsteig”, the long distance hiking trail from the French-German border through the horseshoe-bending Mosel River Valley to the Roman city of Koblenz.

 Each hike includes detailed GPS guidance so it’s simple and not frustrating to find your way, food recommendations, and history highlights.